-- (a) know about the work of the British Standards Institution (BSI) and how it is related to the Committee for European Standardisation (CEN) and the International Standards Organisation (ISO); - (b) know how standards are produced, what they are for and how products that reach the standards are marked; - (c) British Standards on Electronic Symbols.
+- (a) about the work of the British Standards Institution (BSI) and how it is related to the Committee for European Standardisation (CEN) and the International Standards Organisation (ISO); - (b) how standards are produced, what they are for and how products that reach the standards are marked: - Kitemark. - C E marking. - BEAB used on electrical items such as sewing machines. - (c) about and apply the current British Standards and tests applicable to Textile products in relation to: - Clothes sizes. - Materials such as colour fastness, flammability, crease Resistance. - Care labelling codes using symbols. - Components. - Children's goods and toys Lion mark. - (d) about current legislation in relation to the quality and asafety of products: - The Trade Descriptions Act. - Furniture and Furnishings (Fires Safety) Regulations.